Marines Who Fired Rocket Launchers Now Worry About Their Brains

 Watch Marines Shoot A SMAW

-In a training exercise, Marines with the 2nd Combat Engineer Battalion fired the shoulder-launched multipurpose assault weapon, at Camp Lejeuene, N.C., in 2016.
+In a training exercise, Marines with the 2nd Combat Engineer Battalion fired the shoulder-launched multipurpose assault weapon at Camp Lejeuene, N.C., in 2016.

 For Daniel, that happened during a joint training exercise in Malaysia.
 Their platoon was still setting up, Chris says, "and all of sudden out of nowhere: Boom!"